 Support your elders in adapting their home

 As people grow older their home needs to adapt to ensure it remains safe and accessible.
 Indeed, one thing you will often hear older people say is that they don’t want to move into a care home and independence can be prolonged with clever technology and living solutions.
-For example, specialised adjustable beds, jar openers and big button telephones can do wonders for keeping people independent in their own home.
+For example, specialised adjustable beds, jar openers, smart alarms systems and big button telephones can do wonders for keeping people independent in their own home.